zinja-coder/zinja-coder/README.md

 - 💡 Creator of the MCP Server for JADX -> JADX-AI-MCP
 - 💡 Creator of the MCP Client for Local LLMs -> Zin-MCP-Client
 - 💡 Creator of the burp suite extension for automatically set intruder payload positions -> Auto-Payload-Positioner
+- 💡 Creator of the burp suite repaeter custom action - 'quick fuzzer' that lets you instantly fuzz parameter insertion points with a basic set of payloads — without needing a to leave repeater tab. -> burp-quick-fuzzer-bambda
 - 💡 Creator of the Damn Vulnerable Android Components -> DVAC
 - 🔭 By hobby I love to research, study and contribute in the field of cyber security.
 - 🏍️ Motorcycle enthusiast who rides his motorcycle for peace of mind.